 Story Two: While standing in the check-out line of my local grocery the clerk and I were exchanging stories of political correctness run amok.
 Every year it seems, Christmas is the victim of some outrageous slander — like declaring “White Christmas” racist.
 The white is about snow, people.
 Anyway, I shifted the conversation by explaining about this blog and my collection of good will stories.
 Three people cheered and one asked for the URL of my blog.
 So, lady in Fairway checkout, if you’re here, Merry Christmas, and thanks for making my day.

 Story Three: this incident was perhaps more an accident than an act of good will, but it made me happy, so I’ll include it anyway.
 My husband and I were touring the Butchart Gardens to look at the lights.
 They are absolutely stunning!
 In one window was an installation of a toy train, with mountains and tunnels and a curling rink and a carousel.
-I was trying to take a picture when a young lad, so overcome with excitement jumped in front of my camera.
+I was trying to take a picture when a young lad, so overcome with excitement jumped in front of my camera, only to be scolded by his father.
+I assured him I didn’t mind.
 Another little girl was fascinated by the toy merry-go-round so I asked if she’d ridden the real one in another part of the Gardens.
 Her eyes grew round as saucers.
 “Can I?”
 She vibrated with excitement.
 We all shared a moment of Christmas cheer.
 Thank you, generous parents, who allowed strangers to share in their children’s wonder.